 Cheating is giving, receiving, or attempting to give or receive unauthorized help that could result in an unfair advantage in completing schoolwork.
 It is the act of deceit or fraud.
-In the classroom (in person or virtual) environment, it will include a minimum of the following:
+In the virtual classroom environment, it will include a minimum of the following:

-- Unauthorized use of another person's material (copying homework, looking at another student's test or quiz, etc.) - Allowing the unauthorized use of your own material (letting someone copy your homework, providing answers to a test, etc.) - The revelation of privileged information regarding test, quizzes, etc. (discussing a test after completion with students who have not yet taken the test) - Collaborative work peer/parent/other without having specific permission from the teacher to work with others (including dividing the work among students but turning it in as a complete work from one student) - Access to information during an assessment that has not been approved by the teacher (use of an electronic device during an assessment, copies of notes lying on the floor, includes any assessment classroom/test make-up/test support, etc.) - Usage of unauthorized resources (translators, tutors, etc.)
+- Unauthorized use of another person's material (copying homework, looking at another student's test or quiz, etc.) - Allowing the unauthorized use of your own material (letting someone copy your homework, providing answers to a test, etc.) - The revelation of privileged information regarding test, quizzes, etc. (discussing a test after completion with students who have not yet taken the test) - Plagiarism.
+The use of another person's ideas or phrasing without giving proper credit.
+Plagiarism can be intentional or a result of carelessness. - Collaborative work peer/parent/other party without having specific permission from the teacher to work with others (including dividing the work among students but turning it in as a complete work from one student) - Access to information during an assessment that has not been approved by the teacher (use of an electronic device during an assessment, copies of notes lying on the floor, includes any assessment - classroom/test make-up/test support, etc.) - Usage of unauthorized resources (translators, tutors, etc.)

-• Submitting an item of academic work that has been submitted (even when submitted previously by that student) for credit in another course
+Submitting an item of academic work that has been submitted (even when submitted previously by that student) for credit in another course

 Plagiarism is a serious offense.
-It often takes one of these forms:
+It usually takes one of these forms:

-- Plagiarism is the use of another person's ideas or phrasing without giving proper credit. - Plagiarism can be intentional or unintentional. - No Source The student does not cite the source of information that was used - Incorrectly Credited changing a few words of the sentence(s) does not make it your own work. - False Author Work submitted as though it was the written work of the student when it was written by another person this includes purchasing a paper from an online source or another person.
+- No Source The student does not give the source that was used - Incorrectly Credited Incorrect use or no use of quotation marks changing a few words of the sentence(s) does not make it your own work. - False Author Work submitted as though it was the written work of the student when it was written by another person this includes purchasing a paper from an online source or another person.